zhenyuli1216/NYC2015SEP_Taxi/README.md

 To further analyze the data, we ignored the 0.136% of the invalid latitude and longitude, and found that cluster 5 covers almost 50% of all the pickups and dropoffs in these 12 clusters.
 The complete data is shown below:
+** Note that we combine all the pickups and dropoffs, so the total percentage adds up to 200%

 ![63](https://user-images.githubusercontent.com/31937095/31420963-9cec5108-ae12-11e7-9dd3-2743ff857ca0.png)